Frequently Asked Questions

 The difficulties that might occur if the child is a different gender than expected at birth can be monumental for everyone involved.

 For example: You want a girl only.
 Gender determination by ultrasound is stated to be a girl.
-You and birthmother eagerly pursue an adoption plan together.
+You and expectant mother eagerly pursue an adoption plan together.
 Baby is born a boy.
 You don't accept the child because you want a girl only.
 Birthmother is devastated and has to select a different adoptive family - almost on the spot - without benefit of time to get to know them.
 For this reason, a potential birthmother will not likely select a family who proclaims, "We will only accept a girl, nothing else".

 <Return to Questions>

-Like all people, birthparents and their children come from diverse avenues.
+Potential birthparents and their children come from diverse avenues.
 They contact adoption professionals anywhere from two weeks into the pregnancy to anytime after the birth.
 Therefore, it would not be fair to stereotype potential birthparents and their children into a general category or description.
 Every individual person and situation must be considered and respected as an entity, without preconceived notions.

 Carrying a child for nine months and then entrusting the baby to PAPs is a tremendously important decision.
 In order for a woman to plan this and follow-though with her commitment, she must have some very motivating factors.
 Some examples of motivating factors can include, but are not limited to, a strong conviction that her child must have a two-parent traditional family, her financial inability to raise a child, or perhaps she simply is not ready to be a parent, or does not desire to parent a child.